Prospectus

 Mode of instruction

-Lectures, practical classes, literature discussion and assignments
+Lectures, practical classes, research paper seminars and assignments.

 Assessment method